 NIST will provide the DNA samples free of charge to the participants for their evaluation using their own measurement methods.
 The laboratories will measure VCN using the measurement techniques of their choice and NIST will coordinate the study and provide data analysis of the data provided by the participants.
 The results of the interlaboratory study will be published in a peer reviewed open-source scientific journal.
 The results of individual laboratories will be anonymized when published.
 The participants will have the opportunity to be authors on the publication.
 Depending upon the results of the study and feedback from participants, NIST may develop reference materials from the cell lines.

-INTERLAB STUDY PARTICIPATION PROCESS
+INTERLAB STUDY PARTICIPATION IS NOW CLOSED

 NIST has produced genomic DNA test materials from transduced Jurkat cell lines with integrated lentiviral vector copy number (VCN) for evaluation as a candidate reference material.
 Transducing Jurkat (Clone E6-1) cell lines with a lentivirus expressing a green fluorescent protein were produced by Lentigen Technology Inc. (a Miltenyl Biotec Company).
 The transduced Jurkat cells were clonally isolated to produce stable cell lines with N=1, N=2, N=3, and N=4 copies of the integrated provirus.
 Cell lines were expanded and used to prepare candidate reference genomic DNA material from the parental cell line (N=0) and the transduced cell lines.